 This is the same reason why your computer’s operating systems are updated regularly: to fix bugs in product or add new security layers to protect users.

 7. Enable security lock on your phone

 A big percentage of online shopping happens on mobile platforms.
 And with the mobile nature of such devices, they can easily get lost, misplaced or stolen.
-Phones carry more value (as wallet, camera, music and video player, among others) than their original purpose so they require additional protection.
+Phones carry more value (as a wallet, camera, music, and video player, among others) than their original purpose so they require additional protection.